Therapeutic exercises after removal of the uterus and ovaries. Kegel exercises after hysterectomy

 • hypocholesterolemic drugs that reduce the risk of atherosclerosis;

-• prescription of antihypertensive drugs if necessary.
+• prescribing antihypertensive drugs if necessary.

-Family support plays a huge role
+The support of loved ones plays a huge role

 The patient herself should also follow a number of recommendations: